sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

                   AMU Aix-Marseille Universite

-The present tool BetaAdicSet is a convenient tool to describe sets like Rauzy fractals and quasicrystals associated to substitutions.
+The present tool BetaAdicSet is a convenient tool to describe sets like Rauzy fractals and quasicrystals associated to substitutions, and more generally sets described by :math:`\beta`-expansion with digits in a regular language.

 Introduction and Definitions